 Dimon, whose firm didn’t report a loss during the crisis, saw his pay decline 54 percent from 2007.

 One exception: Wells Fargo’s John Stumpf, 58, was awarded $17.9 million for last year, 39 percent more than for 2007.
-Retail banking has buoyed earnings (WFC) at the San Francisco-based company, which has increased profit for eight consecutive quarters.
-While the lender, the fourth-largest in the U.S. by assets, is gaining ground in investment banking, executives (WFC) have said the firm will avoid riskier businesses.
+Retail banking has buoyed earnings (WFC:US) at the San Francisco-based company, which has increased profit for eight consecutive quarters.
+While the lender, the fourth-largest in the U.S. by assets, is gaining ground in investment banking, executives (WFC:US) have said the firm will avoid riskier businesses.

 The increase in customers and earnings at regional lenders could lead to higher CEO pay, compensation consultants said.